Krishnagupta0568/ai-fundamentals/1-get-started-with-ai.md

 How does it work:

 - Machines (computers) learn from data
-- Data Scientists use data to train machine learning models to make predicitons based on data.
+- Data Scientists use data to train machine learning models to make predicitons and inferences based on the relationships in the data.

 ### Machine Learning on Azure

+A cloud based platform for creating, managing, and publishing machine learning models.

 - **Automated ML (AutoML)**: Create effective ML models with no expertise needed
 - **Azure ML Designer**: A GUI for no-code development of ML models